bboonstra/idlegame/README.md

 + IncrediSave: Automatic saving ensures you'll never lose your progress.

-+ zsh Commands: All game commands are valid zsh commands, helping you learn or sharpen your command-line skills.
++ ZSH Commands: All game commands are valid zsh commands, helping you learn or sharpen your command-line skills.

 ## How To Play

 idlegame is an idle simulation where you script nanobots to collect resources, defend your filetree, and perform other tasks.
+It was for two purposes: one, to entertain you at work, and two, to teach you some zsh commands.
+To that end, every command in idlegame is a valid zsh command (or helper command, or real cli).

 ### Quickstart

-When you first start the game, you’ll be logged in as a user (e.g., bb) and can check on the status of your nanobots by typing:

-## How To Play

-idlegame is an idle simulation where you script nanobots to collect resources, defend your filetree, and perform other tasks.

-### Quickstart

-When you first start the game, you’ll be logged in as a user (e.g., bb) and can check on the status of your nanobots by typing:
+When you first start the game, you’ll be logged in via your username and can check on the status of your nanobots by typing:

 ```bash
 bb@idlegame % uptime
 ```

-This will show you how long your nanobots have been working since your last session.
+This will show you how long your nanobots have been working since your last session, if you have any.
 Next, you'll need to create a nanobot using a nano core (a key resource in the game).
 Here's how you can get started:

 ```bash
 bb@idlegame % nano --name mine&defend -y